It is estimated that one million acres of West Virginia

 article the UMW leadership has teamed up with an organization that wants

 West Virginia to be a right to work state, meaning a right to work for

 A union leader and the union busters sing a duet against “activist

 environmental groups.”
 They make it sound like to be active in support of

 one’s beliefs is a bad thing.
 The coal companies are surely activists when

-it comes to destroying our mountains, communities and the health of our
+it comes to destroying our mountains, communities and the health of our citizens.

 In an old trick to cast doubt on the motives of one’s opponents, Perdue and

-Roberts make the ridiculous claim that people are not opposed to mountain top
+Roberts make the ridiculous claim that people are not opposed to mountain

-coal industry were not destroying our mountains they would get no
+the coal industry were not destroying our mountains they would get no

 opposition from environmental groups and the huge majority of West